apache/cordova-docs/docs/phonegap/network/network.isReachable.md

 network.isReachable
 ===================

-Checks whether a connection can be established with the specified domain.
+Checks if a connection can be established with a specific domain.

     network.isReachable(reachableHostname, reachableCallback, [reachableOptions])